akhealth/RFP-ARIES-Support/Attachment 10 IT Reference A - DHSS IT Requirements Agile Acquisition.md

 details on this tool.
 We expect you will use a work management system and continuous integration and continuous deployment pipeline that we implement for you on our instance of the ALM platform.
-By operating this way, you will automatically meet requirement 3.5.4.2.
+By operating this way, you will automatically meet [requirement](Requirement – Software Development Lifecycle (SDLC)).

 #### Requirement – Development Platform